lynker-spatial/zonal-fim/README.md

       -k '/path/shape_file_folder' that is the folder path where the schisim element shape file lives <br>
       -l '/path/output_elements_folder' that is the folder path where the schisim element parquet and geopackage will be saved to <br>
-      -a '/path/masks.duckdb' path to the mask databse that will store the generated overall mask <br>
+      -a '/path/masks.duckdb' path to the mask database that will store the generated overall mask <br>

-      and there is an optional item to dissolve all geometries into a single multipolygon feature that can be set but recommend the default `True` value
+      and there is an optional item to dissolve all geometries into a single multi-polygon feature that can be set but recommend the default `True` value

       --dissolve